akharrou/mkdocs-markdown/docs/Tables - mkdw,nts,ksa,2020-1101095858.md

 ## Synopsis

-Tables are supported, with no configuration required.
+Data tables are supported by the Markdown standard, no configuration required.

 ## Examples